LedFx/LedFx/docs/src/developer/setup.rst

 Building LedFx Backend
 ================================

-In order to start developing with LedFx's core back-end you should first enabled development mode to prevent having to constantly reinstall:
+In order to start developing with LedFx's core backend you should first enabled development mode to prevent having to constantly reinstall:

 .. code:: bash

-    setup.py develop
+    python setup.py develop

 This will let you run LedFx directly from your Git repository via: